-Mongolia would have to be part of the New Frontier.
-Certainly for motorbikes.
-While tourism is expanding, especially since the unravelling of the USSR, which brought independence to the previously tightly controlled Soviet vassal state, the Mongolian People’s Republic, there are still many sparsely trodden tracts.
+Mongolia - part of the New Frontier; certainly for motorbikes.
+While tourism is expanding, especially since the unravelling of the USSR, which brought independence to the previously tightly-controlled Soviet vassal state, the Mongolian People’s Republic, there are still many sparsely trodden tracts.
 This applies most of all in western Mongolia; and that’s where the Mongolia Tour took place.

 Probably, the main if not the only images that spring to mind at the mention of Mongolia are vaguely imagined hordes of well-armed, horse-riding warriors charging across the endless steppes of Central Asia, golden in the sunset of tribes and cities they trample under hoof and foot; and with a fierce and intimidating Lucifer-like figure at their helm.

 In the days of the USSR, Genghis Khan didn’t get a look-in at all; as though he never existed.
 Not surprisingly, given his role in subjugating most of present day Russia.
 However, with Mongolia’s new-found freedom, he’s been elevated to the highest national pedestals of reverence and homage.
 There’s not much that’s not called after him!